drumCadence/image-calculator/README.md

 # image-calculator
-Calculates the triangle coordinates for an image with right triangles such that for a given row (AF) and column (1-12) a proper layout is produced.
+Calculates the triangle coordinates for an image with right triangles such that for a given row (A-F) and column (1-12) a proper layout is produced.